barionleg/cesium.wiki.gs/Models-Details.md

    * Common Profile - most models today use the common profile AFAIK.
 We need to generate shaders based on their materials.
    * GLES2 - Recommended for use with WebGL.
 Do any models use it yet?
    * COLLADA FX - for writing shaders for things like metal, foil, etc.
-   * COLLADA Animation - for articulating things like satellite solar panels and aircraft landing gear.
+   * COLLADA Animation - for articulating things like satellite solar panels and aircraft landing gear; rigs for robot arms; rigid body dynamics driving explosions; and skinning deformations.
 * Work in Columbus view.
 The model scale will need to be adjusted - and will be relative to the projection
 * Work in 2D.
 Render model to texture from top-down view; lay over top the 2D map as a billboard.
 The model will appear lit and changes in orientation, e.g., banked aircraft turns, will be seen.
 Awesome.
 * Interaction with CZML